xleonzhao/ccnp-encor/17-wireless.md

    * after download, reboot and got to step 1
    * be cautious!
      * existing AP reboots
-       * it may start downloading for a while
+       * downloading image takes time
      * WLC code upgrade
+       * all APs will download new image and reboot
        * disruptive
-       * in a maintenance window
+       * should do it in a maintenance window
      * WLC reboot
        * all APs join a different WLC which may run a different version
          * keep WLC version in sync